Spotted kestrel: Nesting

-Displaying similar nesting habits to other kestrels, the spotted kestrel can be found occupying man-made structures, abandoned nests, and cliff sides.
+Displaying similar nesting habits to other kestrels, the spotted kestrel can be found occupying human-made structures, abandoned nests, and cliff sides.
 In Indonesia, nests were found in a variety of locations, including the peaked roofs of traditional houses or in the crowns of palm trees.
 Nests are usually occupied from March through September or October during mating season.
+Similar to other falcons, the spotted kestrel does not build its own nests.
+Instead, it lays its eggs in abandoned nests built by other raptors or corvids.
+They were also seen in nesting in traditional Sumbanese houses, as they provide shelter and elevation.
+They prefer high elevation and open habitats.

+When looking at the nesting behaviour of their sister taxon (Nankeen Kestrel), clutch sizes range from 3–5 eggs.
+Incubation periods last up to 28 days.
+Males were seen assisting the females with the incubation.
+The fledging period last for 31 to 35 days.

 Voice

 The spotted kestrel has a call described as common, a keek, keek, keek, similar to other kestrels.
 While in flight, they tend to use a more scream-like call, rrrrit, rrrrit, rrrrit.